fregante/webext-dynamic-content-scripts/readme.md

 # webext-dynamic-content-scripts [![npm version](https://img.shields.io/npm/v/webext-dynamic-content-scripts.svg)](https://www.npmjs.com/package/webext-dynamic-content-scripts)

-> WebExtension module: Automatically registers your `content_scripts` on domains added via `permission.request`
+> WebExtension module: Automatically registers your `content_scripts` on domains added via `permissions.request`

+- Browsers: Chrome, Firefox, and Safari
+- Manifest: v2 (v3 coming soon)

-For example, when your users enable more domains via [webext-domain-permission-toggle](https://github.com/fregante/webext-domain-permission-toggle), this module will automatically register your `content_scripts` from `manifest.json` into the new domain.
+This module will automatically register your `content_scripts` from `manifest.json` into new domains granted via `permissions.request()`, or via [webext-domain-permission-toggle](https://github.com/fregante/webext-domain-permission-toggle).

-The main use case is to add support for _GitHub/GitLab Enterprise_ domains to your GitHub/GitLab extension: you start with `github.com` and then users can add new domains; this way you don't need to use a broad `<all_urls>` permission.
+The main use case is ship your extension with a minimal set of hosts and then allow the user to enable it on any domain; this way you don't need to use a broad `<all_urls>` permission.

-Tested in Chrome, Firefox, and Safari.

 ## Guides